hawksFTW/PennAerialRobotics/README.md

-To run this notebook, I mounted on [Google Colab]using my Google Drive account.
+To run this notebook, I mounted on [Google Colab] using my Google Drive account.
 The notebook is designed to be executed in the Google Colab environment by using Python libraries.

 Libraries:
 - google.colab
-- PIL (Python Imaging Library)
+- Open CV2(Python Imaging Library)
-- Any required libraries (numpy, matplotlib, etc.)
+- Any required libraries (numpy)

 Setup Instructions